hathora/uba/README.md

 To use UBA on Hathora, you need the following:
 - Using Unreal Engine 5.5.0 or greater
 - A Horde Server instance (you do not need to be using the CI/Automation Jobs in Horde to use UBA on Hathora)
+> [!NOTE]
-	- **Note**: Your Horde Server needs to be publicly accessible; please reach out to the Hathora team if your Horde Server is behind a VPN
+> Your Horde Server needs to be publicly accessible; please reach out to the Hathora team if your Horde Server is behind a VPN

 ## Setup